How to buy Hotel Property Investments (HPI) shares in Australia

 |5 years (2018-12-11)||-10.66%|

 Valuing Hotel Property Investments stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Hotel Property Investments's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 Hotel Property Investments's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 147x.
 In other words, Hotel Property Investments shares trade at around 147x recent earnings.

 That's relatively high compared to, say, the P/E ratio for the ASX over the 12 months to December 2019 (32.14).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 Hotel Property Investments's EBITDA

-Hotel Property Investments's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $43.8 million.
+Hotel Property Investments's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $62.4 million (£0.0 million).

-The EBITDA is a measure of a Hotel Property Investments's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Hotel Property Investments's overall financial performance and is widely used to measure stock profitability.